LeeChenCode/ML2021Spring/README.md

 | 12     | Reinforcement Learning | N/A          | N/A           |

-  * Score is the test result from opened kaggle platform, N/A means the test platform is not opened to not NTU students, reference the kaggle info on course web
+  * Score is the test result from the opened kaggle platform, N/A means the test platform is not opened to non NTU students, reference the kaggle info on course web
-  * You can see more info and learning keywords in corresponding project page
+  * You can see more info and learning keywords in the corresponding project page